nathangeffen/cagl/docs/userguide.md

     mouse: type of cat food
     springbok: type of lion food

 Note that it's in alphabetical order even though we inserted the entries arbitrarily.
-The CAGL binary tree container modification functions maintain entries in alphabetical order and unless you intentionally invalidate the order of the tree, it will remain ordered.
-This is in contrast to arrays and lists.
+The CAGL binary tree container modification functions maintain entries in alphabetical order and unless you intentionally invalidate the order of the tree (in which case results are undefined), it will remain ordered.
+This is in contrast to arrays and lists, even ones defined with *CMP* macros.
 It's valid to scramble the order of any CAGL array or list, but the tree container is always ordered.

 This example is ridiculously contrived because in practice you'd typically get the words and definitions from standard input.
 So let's rewrite our *populate_dictionary* function to do just that: